 Given this, the CIE recommends a major review every four years in which the cost weights are re-examined with fares adjusted mechanically on an annual basis by the cost index.

-Do stakeholders agree with the CIE's recommendation that a major review should be conducted every four years with fares adjusted mechanically by the cost index each year?
+The Regulator asked stakeholders if they agreed with the CIE's recommendation that a major review should be conducted every four years with fares adjusted mechanically by the cost index each year?